a fence, just north of the Virginia-North Carolina border, is intended to keep wild horses out of False Cape State Park

 In 2018, a band of six horses led by a young stallion known as "Lucky Duck" sought repeatedly to bypass the fence.
 The herd evidently planned to establish a new territory in Virginia, minimizing competition with other stallions in North Carolina.

-The Corolla Wild Horse Fund, which manages the herd, relocated the band several times back into North Carolina.
-After multiple migrations back into Virginia, the six horses were taken off the Outer Banks and permanently transferred to the Corolla Wild Horse Fund's rescue farm.2
+The Corolla Wild Horse Fund, which manages the 100 remaining horses in the herd, relocated the band several times back into North Carolina.
+After multiple migrations back into Virginia, the six horses were taken off the Outer Banks and permanently transferred to the Corolla Wild Horse Fund's rescue farm.
+About 20 horses live on the 30-acre farm, recovering from infection or isolated because they persistently try to move into beachfront developments.2

 place names reveal the long heritage of wild horses near the Virginia-North Carolina border